sonic-net/DASH/documentation/nat-service/nat-service.md

 ![snat-inbound-packet-processing-pipeline](images/Figure3-snat-inbound-pipeline.png)
 *Figure 3 - SNAT inbound packet processing pipeline*

+* The pipeline determins the **inbound direction** based on absence of a VxLAN header in the incoming packet or use 'VNI' to lookup into 'DASH_SAI_VNET_TABLE' and obtain the direction 'inbound'.

+* Then keys ['DIP', 'DPORT', 'VNI'] or ['DIP', 'DPORT'] are used to lookup 'DASH_SAI_SERIVCE_PIPELINE_TABLE', get pipeline 'NAT'.

-* As described in section 1.1, during the handling of the **first packet** processing, the inbound flow table entry has been created in the H/W table.
+* As described in section 1.1, during the handling of the **first packet** processing, the flow table entry for inbound has been created.
 So the incoming packet from Internet (the responding packet) will result in a match during the inbound flow lookup.
-Then action will be applied, replacing the destination IP address/port number, encapsulating the VXLAN header, performing a routing lookup with DIP (the VTEP IP) obtained from inbound flow table, and finally sends the packet to the destination VM.
+Then action will be applied, replacing the destination IP address and destionation port number, encapsulating the VXLAN header, performing a routing lookup with DIP (the VTEP IP) obtained from flow table, and finally sends the packet to the destination VM.

 ### 2. DNAT scenario